pihedron/biosphere/README.md

 # Biosphere

-Biosphere is a web application that provides tools to calculate your carbon footprint and sort your waste.
+Biosphere is a web application that calculates your carbon footprint, sorts your waste, and lets you report issues to your community.

 ## Inspiration

-Since the theme for the hackathon was *Technology for social good*, I decided I should make an app that raises awareness about the environment and helps people around the world to make small changes to their lifestlye for the betterment of our planet.
+Since the theme for the hackathon was *Technology for social good*, I decided I should make an website that helps people around the world to make small changes to their lifestlye for the betterment of our planet.
+The website also serves as a community-driven platform that encourages citizens to report on local issues and volunteer to address them.

 I wanted it to be simple yet powerful, adopting novel technologies such as artificial intelligence.